Mega Man Battle Network 5: Development and release

 Development of the game started during the localization of Mega Man Battle Network 4, and during the development of Rockman.EXE 4.5: Real Operation (2004).
 The developers described this period at Capcom as a difficult time.
 The game was first advertised in the Japanese magazine CoroCoro Comics in August 2004.

 Team ProtoMan released in Japan on December 9, 2004, while Team Colonel released three months later on February 24, 2005; the reason for this delay is unknown, since both games were finalized at roughly the same time.
 Viewers of the anime film Rockman.EXE the Movie: Program of Light and Darkness would also receive a special copy of Team Colonel with an e-Reader card for the transformation "BassCross MegaMan".
-Both versions of Battle Network 5 were released simultaneously on June 10, 2005, in Europe, and June 21, 2005 in North America.
+Both versions of Battle Network 5 were released simultaneously on June 10, 2005, in Europe, and June 21, 2005, in North America.

 The Game Boy Advance versions were re-released onto the Wii U Virtual Console in Japan on September 9, 2015, and in North America on December 12, 2015.
-The games are also planned for inclusion in the Mega Man Battle Network Legacy Collection for PlayStation 4, Nintendo Switch and PC via Steam, scheduled for release in 2023.
+The games are also included in the Mega Man Battle Network Legacy Collection for PlayStation 4, Nintendo Switch and PC via Steam, released in 2023.

 Double Team DS

 In May 2005, it was officially announced that both games would be coming to the Nintendo DS as Mega Man Battle Network 5: Double Team DS, although its existence was previously hinted at when Nintendo Power added an untitled Battle Network game to its release schedule.
 It was released in Japan on July 21, 2005, and in North America on November 1, 2005.
 Its European release was announced on February 7, 2005, and released there on April 13 of the same year, while its Australian release was delayed to April 2007.

-The port leaded by main planner and writer Tsukana Takenaka, who stated that the port was requested by producer with the initial goal of combining both GBA versions into one game, and including an opening movie.
+The port was led by main planner and writer Tsukana Takenaka, who stated that the port was requested by the producer with the initial goal of combining both GBA versions into one game, and including an opening movie.
 The DS version was also handled by 14 other people.
-The DS version added additional content, including a new transformation for MegaMan called SoulCross, unlocked by putting a copy of Boktai 2 into the GBA cartridge slot, and being able to swap between Navis during fights.
+The DS version added additional content, including a new transformation for MegaMan called SolCross, unlocked by putting a copy of Boktai 2 into the GBA cartridge slot, and being able to swap between Navis during fights.

 The developers had also experimented with fully 3D graphics early on, as 3D models of several areas and characters were found within the data of Mega Man Star Force, although Christian Svennson, who served as Capcom's Vice President of Strategic Planning & Business Development, theorized in 2009 that the assets may have been made as a test of the DS' capabilities.